hexdump42/isapi-wsgi/README.txt

 python isapi_wsgi.py

 will create a simple ISAPI test extension that can be accessed from a webbrowser using the url:

 http://localhost/isapi-wsgi-test/test

 Examples

- * demo.py - app that displays a hello world and the wsgi environment.
+ * demo.py - app that displays a hello world and the wsgi environment using ISAPISimpleHandler.

+ * demo_use_threadpool.py - app that displays a hello world and the wsgi environment using ISAPIThreadPoolHandler.

  * echo.py - the test app from wsgi webkit.
 Used for isapi_wsgi unit tests.

  * multiple_apps.py - show how to support multiple wsgi apps from one isapi extension.

- * qwip_test.py - run quixote.demo as a WSGI app using QWIP.

 Also it is worthwhile reading the docs that come with the win32 isapi extension.

 == Debugging ==

 A simple trace function is provided that will allow viewing of print statements using win32traceutil if the isapi_wsgi traceon global is set to 1.

+== Caveats ==

+If you make a change to your python code and things do not seem to work, try restarting IIS.
+Starting and stopping the website within MMC is not enough.
+I recommend the command line iisreset to stop and start IIS.
+This will clear the environment and cleanly reload any changes to your code.

+The extension dll must be run from a local drive.
+There may be issues if you run from a mapped drive.

 == To Do ==